Yandex Cloud

 You can get the cluster name with the list of clusters in the folder.

-This command overwrites all existing user quota settings with the new ones you provided to the command.
+This command overwrites all existing user quota settings with the new ones you provided.

 Before running the command, make sure you included the settings for new and changed quotas as well as the settings for existing quotas that have not changed.

-To delete one or more user quotas, exclude their settings from the list and provide the updated list of --quota parameters to the command.
+To delete one or more user quotas, remove their settings from the list and run the command with the updated list of --quota parameters.

-3. To update user's ClickHouse® settings, run the command below, listing the changed settings using the --settings parameter:
+3. To update user ClickHouse® settings, run the command below, listing the changed settings in the --settings parameter:

 yc managed-clickhouse user update <username> \